 Healthy Oils, Healthy Fats: The ‘New’ Truth

-New research has overturned some long-held ideas about good fats and bad fats.
-It used to be gospel truth: Saturated fat is bad.
-But new studies suggest that saturated fats in moderation may not be so hard on your heart after all.
-What's more, replacing saturated fats with the wrong foods -- such as the refined carbohydrates in white bread, white rice, pastries, candies, and desserts -- may actually raise the danger to your heart.
+It used to be widely accepted: Saturated fat is bad.
+But some studies suggest that saturated fats in moderation may not be so hard on your heart after all.
+What's more, replacing saturated fats with the wrong foods -- such as the refined carbohydrates in white bread, white rice, pastries, candies, and desserts -- may actually be risky.

 Here are five ways to fit fats and oils into your heart-healthy diet.

 Health experts told us to eat less saturated fat when they found that it raises LDL, the "bad" cholesterol.
 That advice made perfect sense.
 High LDL is linked to heart disease.